 If I can leave you with a piece of advice it’s this- when visiting Istanbul, try let go of any pre-conceived ideas, expectations or plans.
 Instead, allow yourself to get lost in this unique and wondrous city and fully immerse yourself in the rich Turkish culture.
 In the end, isn’t this the essence of what travel is all about?

-Have anything to add to this list of things to do when visiting Istanbul?
+Have anything to add to this list of things to do in Istanbul?
 I’d love to hear in the comments below!